brimdata/zed/docs/zq/language.md

 ### 6.4 Logic

 The keywords `and`, `or`, and `not` perform logic on operands of type `bool`.
-The binary operands of `and` and `or` operate on Boolean values and result in an error value if either operand is not a boolean.
+The binary operators `and` and `or` operate on Boolean values and result in an error value if either operand is not a Boolean.
 Likewise, `not` operates on its unary operand and results in an error if its operand is not type `bool`.
 Unlike many other languages, non-Boolean values are not automatically converted to Boolean type using "truthiness" heuristics.